doc97/tman/README.md

 ---

-### About 500 Internal Server Error
-Heroku's dynos seem to be unstable, try to refresh the page.
-If the issue persists, there might be an application bug, in which case submit an issue.

 **Note**: This project is still under active development and if you have any problems or find any bugs, please create a Github [issue](https://github.com/doc97/tman/issues)!